 John and Mary Hellen Adams moved into the White House.
 They had two daughters, Mary Louisa and Georgeanna Frances.
 Grandpa Adams, whose only daughter died in infancy, was delighted with them.

 But pregnancy and motherhood didn’t suit Mary Hellen, and she grew ill and dispirited.

 George felt his failure in love as keenly as he felt his failure to win his parents’ approval.
 Though he managed to graduate from Harvard and start a mediocre law practice, he drank heavily, ran up debts and fathered an illegitimate child with a chambermaid.

 Distraught, George boarded a steamship in Providence, and during the journey he claimed the birds were talking and passengers laughing at him.
 On June 9, 1829, he fell or jumped overboard and drowned, an apparent suicide.
-His mother insisted it was an accident.
+His mother insisted he died by accident.

 Charles Francis, by then happily married to the wealthy Abigail Brooks, cleaned up the messes his brother left behind.